Advantages of Joint Venture

 The joint venture provides a mechanism for companies to enter new markets without any legal hassles or regulatory restrictions.
 In fact, a JV makes this process a very smooth one as these challenges are already taken care of by the local player.
-The firm in such circumstances can focus on its core operating activities and invest in learning more about target customers, consumer behavior and product positioning.
+The firm in such circumstances can focus on its core operating activities and invest in learning more about target customers, consumer behavior, and product positioning.

 The greatest example of a Joint venture would be Maruti and Suzuki started in 1981 initiated by the government of India.
 For Maruti, it helped in gaining market share and access technical know-how of the superior Japanese technology which helped it in surviving the competitor’s threat like Hindustan motors and their popular brand – Ambassador.
 For Suzuki, it was a great opportunity to enter a large growing auto market especially in the pre-1990 era when India was a closed economy and it was not easy for foreign firms to open their offices here.
 In fact many MNCs like Coke, Pepsi were closing their existing offices in India.
-Hence it was a win-win situation for both the parties.
-This joint venture has stood the test of time and has helped in creating a firm that has provided multifold growth to its investors and shareholders and provided employment to a lot many.
-As of 2018, Maruti Suzuki has the largest share (more than 50%) in the fourth largest auto market in the world.
+Hence it was a win-win situation for both parties.
+This joint venture has stood the test of time and has helped in creating a firm that has provided multifold growth to its investors and shareholders and provided employment to a lot of many.
+As of 2018, Maruti Suzuki has the largest share (more than 50%) in the fourth-largest auto market in the world.

 #2 – Synergy

-This is one of the implicit advantages of Joint venture.
+This is one of the implicit advantages of a Joint venture.
 Both parties coming together has their own strengths and weaknesses.
 The idea is to capitalize on these strengths.
 Two parties coming from different markets pool their resources and technical know-how to produce a better product.

 An example of such a collaboration is IFB and Bosch.
 Bosch a German giant with superior German engineering collaborated with an Indian based engineering firm IFB.
-In this partnership, Bosch provided its superior technical know-how and expertise while IFB capitalizes on its network of established distribution channel.
+In this partnership, Bosch provided its superior technical know-how and expertise while IFB capitalizes on its network of established distribution channels.
 Such collaboration has helped not only in manufacturing superior automatic washing machines but also made sure that they reach the right customers through a well-established network channel.
-What has happened is that each party has brought its strength to the table leading to a much better, suited and well-positioned product.
+What has happened is that each party has brought its strength to the table leading to a much better, suited, and well-positioned product.
 It should not be a surprise when this collaborated product boasts of the largest market share in the washing machine segment of the Indian market.